-In the morning, we went up the hill to St. Michael Monastery.
-It was so foggy that we could not see the said view of the old town.
+In the morning, we ascended the hill to St. Michael Monastery.
+The thick fog obscured the expected view of the old town.

 Bamberg Cathedral hill

-So, we walked toward Bamberg Cathedral.
-The Imperial Cathedral, with four spires perched on top of one of Bamberg’s seven hills, is worth seeing.
-If you have been to Germany only once, you probably will not feel unusual that one of the sights is under renovation.
-This time, the Bamber Cathedral was under maintenance.
-Failing to take photos, we left the place to see the Old Imperial Court and Bamberg State Library.
+So, we strolled towards Bamberg Cathedral.
+The Imperial Cathedral, with four spires atop one of Bamberg’s seven hills, is a sight to see.
+If you’ve visited Germany before, it’s not uncommon to encounter a sight under renovation.
+This time, the Bamberg Cathedral was undergoing maintenance.
+Unable to capture photos, we moved on to explore the Old Imperial Court and Bamberg State Library.

 Lunch at the historical centre, the Little Venice

-Later, I learned that the Franconian specialty, Blue Sausages, should be cooked mainly in wine vinegar, and therefore they are offered as a separate meal.
-I managed to order them in the restaurant Schlenkerla for dinner.
+Later, I discovered that the Franconian specialty, Blue Sausages, are typically prepared in wine vinegar, and they are offered as a separate meal.
+Determined to taste them, I successfully placed an order at the Schlenkerla restaurant for dinner.

-In the late afternoon, we went to Altenburg castle perched on top of Bamberg’s highest hill and enjoyed a panoramic view of the episcopal town and the surrounding region from the terrace.
+In the late afternoon, we visited Altenburg Castle, situated atop Bamberg’s highest hill.
+From the terrace, we relished a panoramic view of the town and the surrounding region.

 2ed Day: Coburg